 Possibly.
 The penalties for child endangerment in Nevada turn on three factors:

-- the defendant’s history of child abuse,
+- your history of child abuse,

 - whether the child suffered substantial bodily harm or substantial mental injury of a nonaccidental nature, and

 Willfully endangering a child carries harsher penalties than knowingly permitting a child to be endangered by someone or something else.
 For example, leaving a toddler home alone is willful endangerment.
-In contrast, leaving a toddler with an uncle who beats him would be permissive endangerment if the defendant knew the uncle had a history of abuse.
+In contrast, leaving a toddler with an uncle who beats him would be permissive endangerment if you knew the uncle had a history of abuse.

 Child endangerment crime | Nevada penalties |